Editor-in-Chif: Olga Bolshakova, DrS. (Hist. Sci.), Leading Researcher of the Center for Russian studies, INION RAN (Moscow, Russia)

 Elena Meleshkina, DrS.
 (Pol.
 Sci.), Head of Political Science Department, INION RAN (Moscow, Russia)

-Svetlana Kodaneva, PhD (Law Sci.), Senior Researcher of the Department of Law, INION RAN (Moscow, Russia)
+Sergei Smirnov, DrS (Econ.
+Sci.), Leading Researcher of the Department of Economics, INION RAN (Moscow, Russia)

-Alexey Kuznetsov, Corresponding Member of the Russian Academy of Science, DrS.
+Alexei Kuznetsov, Corresponding Member of the Russian Academy of Science, DrS.
 (Econ.
-Sci.), Acting Director of INION RAN (Moscow, Russia);
+Sci.), Director of INION RAN (Moscow, Russia);

 Natalia Makasheva, DrS.
 (Econ.
 Sci.), Prof. of the Faculty of Economics, HSE (Moscow, Russia);

 Nikolai Myslivets, PhD (Soc.
 Sci.), Director, Institute of Sociology, National Academy of Sciences of Belarus (Belarus)

 Vladimir Petrov, DrS (Soc.
 Sci.), Professor, Department of Sociology, Kuban State University (Krasnodar, Russia)